Feirefiz: Role

 While serving the "Baruch" of "Baldac" (Baghdad), French knight Gahmuret defends Belacane, queen of the heathen nation of Zazamanc, from her enemies.
 The two marry, and she soon becomes pregnant with Feirefiz.
 Belacane would not allow her husband to participate in tournaments, so he leaves one night and travels to Spain to seek knightly combat in secret.
 Before he can go back, he learns that his brother, the king of Anjou, has died, leaving him to inherit the kingdom.
 Returning to Europe, he marries Herzeloyde of Waleis (probably Wales), and she bears him Parzival (Percival).
 He dies soon after as a result of dark magic used against him in a joust outside of Baghdad, and is acknowledged as the finest knight of his time.

 Later, Feirefiz travels to Europe with a huge Saracen army to seek his father.
+He is well-provisioned by his wealthy and loving wife, Secundille, queen of India.
 He meets Parzival and the two fight.
 Though Feirefiz proves himself to be Parzival's only equal, Parzival thinks of his wife Condwiramurs, which inspires him to break his sword across Feirefiz's helmet.
 Feirefiz would not fight an unarmed man, so he puts an end to the duel, asserting that Parzival would have won the battle had his sword held out for one more blow.
 They identify themselves, and after realising they are brothers, they embrace and go off to a feast with King Arthur and his court.
 While there, the Grail servant Cundrie arrives to take Parzival to the Grail Castle of Munsalvaesche, and Parzival invites Feirefiz to join him.

 Parzival heals the Fisher King Anfortas and becomes the new Grail King.
 It is revealed that Feirefiz cannot see the Holy Grail because he is not a Christian.
-He agrees to be baptised if it will help him in love, and as soon as he renounces his heathen god Jupiter, he can see the Grail.
-He marries the Grail bearer Repanse de Schoye, and after celebrating Parzival's coronation, Feirefiz and his new wife return to his lands in the east.
+He agrees to be baptized if it will help him in love.
+Anfortas then says he may marry his sister, Repanse, and see the Grail as soon as he renounces his heathen god Jupiter and his pagan wife, Secundille.
+Feirefiz agrees.
+He marries the Grail bearer Repanse de Schoye, and, after celebrating Parzival's coronation, Feirefiz and his new wife return to his lands in the east.
+Along their journey, they receive word that Secundille has perished, much to Repanse's relief.
 Repanse gives birth to Prester John, and they preach Christianity through their kingdom.

+Feirefiz had received from the queen of his country of origin a bush shield and preciously decorated armor.